DrBeef/Lambda1VR/README.md

 I would like to thank the following teams and individual for making this possible:

-* Baggyg - My long-time VR friend whose roles in this have been varied and all helpful, also the creator of excellent websites/artwork/assets for this mod
+* Baggyg - My long-time VR friend whose roles in this have been varied and all helpful, also the creator of excellent websites/artwork/assets for this mod and more recently becoming something of a MilkShape guru
-* The Xash3D team
+* The Xash3D team / Uncle Mike
 * GLE4ES without which this wouldn't have worked at all: https://github.com/ptitSeb/gl4es
 * Max Vollmer for their 2017 Half-Life VR mod, of which I used and modified the 6DoF weapons code for this mod, the original code for which can be seen here: https://github.com/maxvollmer/Half-Life-VR
 * The SideQuest team - For making it easy for people to install this
-* https://github.com/formicsapien for the weapon models that work much better with 6DoF
+* https://github.com/formicsapien for the weapon models that were used in the first couple of releases
+* Please go to

 ## Notice of Non-Affiliation and Disclaimers